randomehro/vq_wave/README.md

 This repository contains the official PyTorch implementation, **pre-trained model**, and inference framework for **VQ-Wave**, as described in the paper:

-> **VQ-Wave: A physics-driven spatio-temporal deep learning approach for non-contrast-enhanced lung ventilation and perfusion MRI**
+> **VQ-Wave: A Physics-Driven Spatiotemporal Deep Learning Approach for Noncontrast-Enhanced Lung Ventilation and Perfusion MRI**
-> *Bauman G, Panos P, Bieri O.*
+> *Bauman G, Panos P, Latzin P, Bieri O.*
-> (Submitted), 2026.
+> Magn Reson Med.
+2026 May 10. doi: 10.1002/mrm.70423.

 ## Scope of Repository
 This repository provides the tools necessary to replicate the inference results described in the manuscript using the provided pre-trained weights.